The Office of Nursing Research is located in Wende Hall on UB's South Campus.

 Email: yc73@buffalo.edu

-In addition to her role as the Associate Dean for Research and Scholarship, Yu Ping Chang, PhD, RN, is an associate professor teaching courses that include Quantitative Research Methods and Data Management and Analysis with SPSS.
+In addition to her role as the Associate Dean for Research, Yu Ping Chang, PhD, RN, is a professor teaching courses that include Quantitative Research Methods and Data Management and Analysis with SPSS.
 Her areas of research include substance use and prescription medication use in older adults and caregiving and medication management for individuals with dementia.

 Director for Research Advancement; Research Associate